 Additionally, the broaden-and-build theory suggests that positive emotions broaden cognitive processes, leading to resource-building behaviours and resilience development (Fredrickson, 1998).
-This study's conceptual framework thus integrates NLEs, affect, and resilience within the context of these psychological theories, ultimately contributing to our understanding of older adults' mental well-being.
+This study's conceptual framework thus integrates NLEs, affect, and resilience within the context of these psychological theories, ultimately contributing to our understanding of the mental well-being of older adults.